bugsnag/bugsnag-node/README.md

 ###metaData

-Bugsnag can also send any extra data you want along with the exception report to bugsnag.
+Bugsnag can also send any extra data you want along with the exception report to Bugsnag.
 To do this just set other properties on the object, and you will see them as tabs in the error dashboard.

 ```javascript
 bugsnag.notify(new Error("Something went badly wrong"), {tabName: {username:"bob-hoskins"}});